jamesheald/COIN/README.md

 #### Individual participants’ data

-To calculate the negative log-likelihood for an individual participants’ data, follow the same proceedure (an individual participant is a special case of a group with 1 member).
+To calculate the negative log-likelihood for an individual participants’ data, follow the same proceedure as for group average data (an individual participant is a special case of a group with 1 member).

- and then call the objective_COIN method:
- For each object in the array, define the model parameters (see [Properties](#properties)) and pass the data to the class object via the adaptation property.

 ### Inferring internal representations of the COIN model fit to adaptation data